The Renner-Brenner Site Park

 Mr. Shippee arrived in Kasnsas City in 1907 at the age of 11.
 He was born March 6, 1896, in Greenleaf, Kansas.
 Kansas City depended on Mr. Shippee for much of the work that brought the Hopewell Museum (no longer maintained by the county) and Indian archaeological digging site to Line Creek Park.
 Mr. Shippee had discovered a significant number of artifacts at the site during the 1930s.
 Bulldozers ripped through the site to install sewer lines and some of the site was salvaged, some lost, and a portion eventually protected.

 In 1921, at the age of 25, he was walking from his home in Gladstone to Parkville.
-At that time the only road from there to Parkville, happend to go through what would become the Renner-Brenner Park.
+At that time the only road from there to Parkville, happened to go through what would become the Renner-Brenner Park.
 Back then, it was only a freshly plowed field for the first or maybe the second time.
 His unique eye saw the abundance of material turned up by the recent plowing and sought permission to make a map of what he saw.
+At that same time Vivion Road was under construction and it plowed right through the heart of the sitel

 That same summer, Carolina Brenner and Leslie Renner were married and just had their new house built, which is still there on the south end of the Renner-Brenner park.
 Mett asked the newlyweds if he could excavate an area.
 Mr. Renner was hesitant, but they agreed to allow Mett to excavate in the chicken yard (where the current gazebo now stands).